cbortoluzzi/SIB-summer_school/README.md

 Both workflows check the quality of a FASTQ file with FastQC, trim and filter out bad reads with FastP, align trimmed FASTQ files to the reference genome with BWA-MEM2, and assess the quality of the obtained BAM file with bamtools.

 All softwares required to run the Snakemake workflows are expected to be installed via conda.
-The versions are:
+These are:
 - FastQC v0.12.1
 - FastP v1.3.2
 - BWA-MEM2 v2.3